Classic Cliche: 1995: three-year-old season

 Classic Cliche made his first appearance for Godolphin in the Dante Stakes at York, a recognised trial for The Derby.
-Ridden by Walter Swinburnhe took the lead two furlongs from the finish and stayed on gamely in the straight to win by half a length from Annus Mirabilis, with the favourite Presenting four lengths back in third.
+Ridden by Walter Swinburn he took the lead two furlongs from the finish and stayed on gamely in the straight to win by half a length from Annus Mirabilis, with the favourite Presenting four lengths back in third.

 Classic Cliche ran next in the Prix du Jockey Club at Chantilly on 4 June.
 He stayed on in the closing stages to finish fourth behind Celtic Swing, Poliglote and Winged Love.
 Six days later Presenting was beaten less than two lengths by Lammtarra in the Epsom Derby.
 On 2 July Classic Cliche finished fifth behind Winged Love in the Irish Derby.

 After a break of two months, Classic Cliche reappeared in the St. Leger at Doncaster for which he started 100/30 favourite.
 Dettori tracked the leader, Jural, before moving into the lead four furlongs from the finish.
 Classic Cliche quickly went clear of the field and won by three and a half lengths from Minds Music.
 The win gave Dettori the 1,000th win of his career.